The Laboratoire des Matériaux Avancés (LMA) is a National Research Plateforme of Institut de Physique

 means) of thin films realized by several under vacuum deposition processes (PVD).
 These thin films are

 used for optical applications (low-loss mirrors for gyrolaser or interferometers, antireflective coatings,

-involved in the Franco-Italian program VIRGO
+involved in the Franco-Italian project VIRGO

-(VIRGO mirrors realized by the LMA)
+(VIRGO mirrors realized by the LMA).

 ITM mirror coated at LMA and suspended in the Advanced LIGO interferometer (credit : Advanced LIGO)